MichaelHYJiang/csci566-Ocean-s-Five/README.md

 |BMVC 2018[[2]](#references) | 24.600 | 0.79418 | 0.18450 |
 |ICCV 2019[[3]](#references) | 22.891 | 0.73099 | 0.22020 |

+From the chart above, we can see that our method achieved the best result among all contestants.
+Qualitative results corroborates this fact.
+They are included in our [demo video](https://youtu.be/XTlWN0xPwQE).

 ## Conclusion
+* Successfully implemented a extreme dark video enhancement method.
-Modifications show improvements.
-(GAN, ResNet, loss functions, batch update, etc.)
+* Modifications show improvements to original model.
+(GAN, ResNet, MultiLoss v.s. baseline)
-Comparable and better than the state-of-the-art on our dataset.
+* Achieved Comparable and even better than the state-of-the-art on our dataset.

 **Limitations.**
-Downsampled dataset.
+* All training, test, evaluation are done only on the downsampled dataset.
-Not thoroughly searched for all possible combinations.
+* Not thoroughly searched for all possible combinations.
 (Time and Computation resource limits)

 **Future Work.**
+* Ensemble / combinations of optimizations.
+* Develope new layers / branches that takes in histogram information.
+(Incoporate histogram equalization into the network)

 ## Usage